Skip to main content

 emerge --ask sys-kernel/genkernel

-# (Optional) Required for compiling with LLVM/Clang
+# (Optional) Required for LLVM/Clang compilation

 emerge --ask llvm-core/llvm \